Regimens for chronic infection Gt 1 HCV

 - paritaprevir (ritonavir-boosted) + ombitasvir + dasabuvir ± ribavirin

-These four well tolerated regimens have efficacy ≥ 95% across all patient groups, including people with cirrhosis and those who have not responded previously to pegIFN plus ribavirin therapy.
+These five well tolerated regimens have efficacy ≥ 95% across all patient groups, including people with cirrhosis and those who have not responded previously to pegIFN plus ribavirin therapy.

 Sofosbuvir plus ledipasvir

 Sofosbuvir plus ledipasvir is a coformulated, once-daily, single-pill regimen.
 The recommended treatment duration is 12 weeks, except for people with cirrhosis who have not responded to pegIFN therapy, who should receive treatment for 24 weeks (Table 3).24,25 Rates of SVR ≥ 95% are achieved in all patient groups, including those with cirrhosis and non-responders to first-generation protease inhibitor therapy (Table 3).24,25 Response rates are similar for Gt 1a and Gt 1b HCV.
-A shortened treatment duration of 8 weeks may be considered in treatment-naive people with no cirrhosis who have baseline HCV RNA levels < 6 × 106 IU/mL.31 Baseline HCV RNA levels ≥ 6 × 106 IU/mL are associated with higher relapse rates with 8 versus 12 weeks of treatment (10% v 1%).31 In people with cirrhosis who have not responded to pegIFN-based therapy, recent data suggest that outcomes are similar when comparing 24 weeks of treatment with sofosbuvir plus ledipasvir versus 12 weeks with sofosbuvir plus ledipasvir plus ribavirin.32 Note that the combination of sofosbuvir, ledipasvir and ribavirin is not currently available on the PBS.
+A shortened treatment duration of 8 weeks may be considered in treatment-naive people with no cirrhosis who have baseline HCV RNA levels < 6 × 106 IU/mL.33 Baseline HCV RNA levels ≥ 6 × 106 IU/mL are associated with higher relapse rates with 8 versus 12 weeks of treatment (10% v 1%).33 In people with cirrhosis who have not responded to pegIFN-based therapy, recent data suggest that outcomes are similar when comparing 24 weeks of treatment with sofosbuvir plus ledipasvir versus 12 weeks with sofosbuvir plus ledipasvir plus ribavirin.34 Note that the combination of sofosbuvir, ledipasvir and ribavirin is not currently available on the PBS.
 Combination sofosbuvir and ledipasvir is safe even with decompensated cirrhosis (see section under Special Populations: treatment of decompensated liver disease).
-Fatigue, headache and nausea are the most common adverse effects, but are uncommon and typically mild.24,25 Sofosbuvir, and its main metabolite GS-331007, are renally excreted.
-As safety data are lacking in people with an estimated glomerular filtration rate (eGFR) < 30 mL/min/1.73 m2 , sofosbuvir is not recommended in this setting (see section under Special Populations: treatment of HCV in people with renal impairment).
+Fatigue, headache and nausea are the most common adverse effects, but are uncommon and typically mild.24,25 As noted, sofosbuvir and its main metabolite GS-331007 are renally excreted.
+Sofosbuvir is not recommended in people with an eGFR < 30 mL/min/1.73m2 (see section under Special Populations: treatment of HCV in people with renal impairment).

 Sofosbuvir plus daclatasvir, with or without ribavirin